madprops/airc/README.md

 All commands are ignored if the message ends with `?`.

 Because most likely it's meant as a question for the ai.

 ---

+Commands have a 0.8 similarity check.

+For example `modelz` can pass as `model`.

+This is to permit small typos.

+---